josegonzalez/bash-filedb/README.md

   reads in a file to set a key to a value in a domain

 unset-key <DOMAIN> <KEY>
-  completely removes a key from domain
+  delete key from domain

 drop-domain <DOMAIN>
-  completely removes a domain
+  removes all keys from a domain
 ```